 c.
 Sexual activity outside of marriage.

 e.
-Same-sex romantic relationships, sexual activity or marriage.
+Same-sex romantic relationships, sexual activity or marriage, or the appropriateness of the same.

 d.
 Co-habitation with a member of the opposite sex in a relationship that substantially constitutes or mimics a marriage relationship, even if there is no sexual activity.